Insurance write-off categories explained: what are Cat N and Cat S cars?

 The same caveats apply to Cat S or Cat N cars as apply to Cat C and Cat D vehicles: buyer beware.

-One thing to be aware of is that insurance can be harder to come by for written-off cars, with some providers not covering them at all.
+Another thing to be aware of is that insurance can be harder to come by for written-off cars, with some providers not covering them at all.
 While this can be overcome by hunting around, insurance for Cat S and N cars (likewise C and D) tends to be more expensive than it is for non-written-off cars.

 Written-off cars are also worth less than their undamaged counterparts.
 While this should be reflected in their purchase price, you may find it hard to sell a Cat S or Cat N car, as some buyers will simply not consider them.